Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 Not to mention the skill and inventiveness of its creators.

-In this page we explore the incredible story of Monreale Cathedral, and discover why it remains one of Sicily's most cherished treasures.
+So join me as we explore the incredible story of Monreale Cathedral and discover why it remains one of Sicily's most cherished treasures.

 The road leading up to Monreale Cathedral, near PalermoThe road leading from Palermo to Monreale.
 Near the coast, you can see the center of Palermo.